sharvi2497/acoustic-distance-measure/README.md

 The [Penn Phonetics Lab Forced Aligner](https://babel.ling.upenn.edu/phonetics/old_website_2015/p2fa/index.html) is used to accomplish the task of forced-alignment.

 1. Run alignment: `run_align.py`
+To run the forced aligner, [HTK](https://htk.eng.cam.ac.uk/) toolkit is be required to be setup.

 2. Segment paragraphs into words: `wav_splitter.py`.
 This files extract start and end of words and segments the audio file into small .wav files with the audio for each word in the transcript separated.

 ### 3: MFCC generation